 As a senior member of the World Languages and International Programs area, she directed the development of the Student Oral Proficiency Assessment (SOPA) and Early Language Listening and Oral Proficiency Assessment (ELLOPA) online training courses.
 In addition to these online courses, Ms. Thompson provides assessment training and support to world language teachers and their programs nationally and internationally.
 Most recently Ms. Thompson led the development of the Classroom Observation Checklist Kit (CLOCK), a formative assessment tool for language instructors to periodically assess students’ speaking and listening comprehension skills based on observations of students’ use of the target language in a classroom setting.
 Ms. Thompson has served as director of the CAL STARTALK Performance Assessment Training program since 2010.

-Tools and Techniques for Listening and Oral Proficiency Assessment
+WORKSHOP: Tools and Techniques for Listening and Oral Proficiency Assessment

 This workshop will familiarize participants with listening and oral proficiency assessments developed by the Center for Applied Linguistics: Classroom Observation Checklist Kit, Student Oral Proficiency Assessment (SOPA) and Early Language Listening and Oral Proficiency Assessment (ELLOPA) and provide guidance in planning for and using assessment as a tool for supporting and enhancing instruction and learning.
 Participants will engage in interactive discussions, simulations including hands-on practice with assessments, and activities that walk them through the procedures for developing or using existing formative and summative assessment tools effectively.
 Participants will receive sample assessments and an assessment planning tool which will help them effectively integrate assessment and instruction.